tychonievich/graphics/md/text/fractal.md

 <figcaption>An intermediate Koch curve, made by replacing each straight segment of the starting Koch curve with a complete copy of the starting Koch curve at ⅓ scale.
 The result has the same start and end point but travels 4/3 as far to get there (using 4× as many segments each ⅓× as long).</figcaption>
 </figure>

-That gives us one more scale where the circles works, but still has straight lines.
+That gives us one more scale where the circles work, but still has straight lines.
 However, we can continue the process of replacing line segments with scaled-down copies of the starting shape *ad infinitum* to get

 <figure>